 However, because of the confusion surrounding the toxic and non-toxic plants, the botanical name of poison sumac was eventually changed to Toxicodendron vernix to differentiate them.

 You don’t really need to worry about the difference between the two unless you’re trying to collect the berries in the wild.
 In that case, all red-berried species of sumac are considered true species and are edible.
 Poison sumac looks somewhat similar but has white berries that make it obviously different.

 Antioxidant Benefits of Sumac for Skin

-What really sets sumac apart as a skin-boosting spice is its antioxidant content.
+What really sets sumac apart as a skin-boosting spice is its detoxifying antioxidant content, making sumac benefits for skin highly valuable.
 It’s considered at this point to be the highest antioxidant spice in the world with an ORAC value of 312,400 (blueberries have an ORAC of just 4669 by comparison).